redhat-nfvpe/onap-lab-experimental/doc/orchestrator.md

 Ansible will be accessing the Hypervisor over ssh as the root user.
 This means that you must have a private key for which the paired public key is registered with root@Hypervisor.
 Note that this is true even if the Orchestrator and Hypervisor are the same physical machine, in which case Ansible will be ssh-ing to localhost.
-To make sure you have a key and to copy it:
+We provide a shortcut to make sure you have a key and to copy it:

-    ./create-keypair
-    ssh-copy-id root@hypervisor_address
+    ./create-orchestrator-keypair